splunk/public-o11y-docs/logs/save-share.rst

 To create a query, follow these steps:

 #.
 In the control bar, select the desired time increment from the time picker, then in the :guilabel:`Index` field, select :guilabel:`Observability Cloud data`.
-Click :guilabel:`Add Filter`, then enter a keyword field.
+Click :guilabel:`Add Filter`, then enter a keyword or field.

 #.
 To override the default aggregation, follow these steps: